7 Tips to Prevent Sexual Harassment in the Workplace

 4. Make it Easy for Reports to Be Created

 It should be easy for reports and complaints to be made against those who might be experiencing sexual harassment.
-Make sure your HR department is set up in such a way that anyone can go there to make a complaint and make all resources available.
+Ensure your HR department is set up so anyone can go there to make a complaint and make all resources available.

 It’s also important that any HR employees or anyone dealing with these complaints are approachable themselves.
-Provide training for them too, to ensure they can balance being professional and empathetic when handling situations.
-Some employees may be unintentionally cold or find themselves going in the opposite direction where they’re enraged by the complaints.
+Provide training to ensure they can balance being professional and empathetic when handling situations.
+Some employees may be unintentionally cold or find themselves going in the opposite direction, where they’re enraged by the complaints.

-As difficult a situation as these reports can be, anyone dealing with them should have the ability to lay out the process clearly and remain cool and composed in the face of sexual harassment.
+As difficult as these reports can be, anyone dealing with them should be able to lay out the process clearly and remain cool and composed in the face of sexual harassment.

 5. Check in With Employees

 One-on-one meetings with employees are a great idea.
-Highlighting their progress makes an employee feel valued and comfortable, so they might be more willing to open up about anything that’s wrong.
-Aside from the many other benefits, one-on-one meetings have, like improvements, managers can always ask in a direct fashion if there’s anything an employee would like to discuss with them.
+Highlighting their progress makes employees feel valued and comfortable, so they might be more willing to open up about anything wrong.
+Aside from the many other benefits one-on-one meetings have, like improvements, managers can always ask directly if there’s anything an employee would like to discuss with them.

-Sometimes it takes that little push and by visibly caring about teammates, managers can make a huge difference in the fight against sexual harassment.
-Not only does this benefit the people they’re working with and demonstrate that the company truly cares, but it enhances the reputation of the organization.
+Sometimes it takes that little push, and by visibly caring about teammates, managers can make a massive difference in the fight against sexual harassment.
+This benefits the people they’re working with and demonstrates that the company truly cares and enhances its reputation.

 After all, the last thing you want is for the company to end up with a sexual harassment lawsuit.